nostr-protocol/nips/05-signed-metadata.md

 The three combinations above enable three possible scenarios:

 * The first scenario (just the MANDATORY element) is the simplest case where a NIP-05 provider can emit additional unsigned data about a named user, with little additional assurance other than the provider providing this information related to the user
 * The second scenario is the case where the named user needs to sign or attest to the information.
-Depending on the immplementation, the NIP-05 provider might have access to the user's ```nsec``` to sign the data on the user's behalf or the the user has provided pre-signed metadata to the NIP-05 provider, who stores and emits this signed information as metadata responding to a NIP-05 request.
+Depending on the implementation, the NIP-05 provider may have access to the user's ```nsec``` to sign the data on the user's behalf or the user has provided pre-signed metadata to the NIP-05 provider, who then stores this signed metadata and adds to the response to a NIP-05 request.
-* The third scenario, the most complex case, where the additionally specified pubkey has signed the metadata instead of the named user.
-This could be any relevant signing authority with a pubkey (and any metadata), which then can be resolved through the nostr network.
+* The third scenario - most complex case - where the signer is a third party.
+An additional pubkey is specified, which has signed the metadata instead of the named user.
+This scenario account for the possibility of adding in third party signed metadata that could come from any relevant signing authority with a pubkey.

 The NIP-05 example, below has been extended to illustrate the metadata for the three cases discussed above.